 She cites a recent incident involving a famous Japanese swordsman for whom she did legal consulting.
 For years, the man had traveled to the U.S. to do free presentations at schools for cultural enrichment.
 “He was just barred a few months ago because the officer found, despite any proof whatsoever, that he was getting paid for his services, and did not have the proper O1 [work] visa for entry,” Yee says.

-But for New Yorkers who are either undocumented or have fallen out of status, the problem hits closer to home.
+But for New Yorkers and their family members who are either undocumented or have fallen out of status, the problem hits closer to home.

 “The immigrant community is afraid of ICE just showing up at their home, at their job, at their children’s schools, at their church; detaining them and putting them in removal proceedings,” Yee says.
 “I have a percentage of clients who have lived in the U.S. for many years, they are trying to get all their documents in order, but there is a limitation in how far and how quick you can go in the process.
 It’s not as simple a thing as waiting your turn in line.
 Sometimes the line is decades long.”

-Jennifer Oltarsh, of New York’s Oltarsh & Associates, says the change in enforcement mechanics is vast.
+, of New York’s Oltarsh & Associates, says the change in enforcement mechanics within the immigration system is vast.

 “The list of aliens that are priorities is much more encompassing,” Oltarsh says.
 “You could have someone who committed a minor crime 10 years ago, has since married a U.S. citizen and has children, be jumped to top priority.
 Even if it was an illegal, dismissed arrest—people are arrested inappropriately, either at the wrong place at the wrong time or falsely accused—those people are now top priority, too.”

 There’s no single solution for those facing deportation. “[In] each individual case,” Oltarsh says, “I am working to save that person, however best I can.
 But there is no magic answer to save yourself—if you have an order of removal, speak to an attorney